vinceumo/todo/tutorial.md

 ### Toggle the sidebar

-When clicking on **Create a new list** we want to show the `.sidebar`.
+When clicking on **Create a new list**, we show the `.sidebar`.
 To do so we want to add the class `.is-open` to this one, then close the nav bar if this one is open on mobile.
 The way to do this is quite similar to what we have done with the navigation on mobile.

-In our data we are going to add a new entry of `isSidebarOpen: false`:
+In our data, we will first, add a new entry of `isSidebarOpen: false`:

 ```js
 var app = new Vue({